-If your kids have eczema you know how frustrating it can be to deal with!
+If your kids have Eczema you know how frustrating it can be to deal with!
 Trying to prevent a baby or toddler from scratching their skin is nearly impossible and not knowing exactly what causes it is extremely frustrating!!!

-Also many African American and biracial kids have sensitive skin that is prone to drying out.
+Also many African American and biracial kids have sensitive skin that’s prone to drying out.
 Since my children are biracial I have to be more aware to keep their skin hydrated.
 This was hard for me initially because my skin is not prone to drying out so if I don’t remember to moisturize, it’s not a big deal.
 That’s not the case with my mixed babies.

-Both of my children have eczema although how much it bothers them and when it flares up seems to be different for both of them.
+Both of my children have Eczema, although how much it bothers them and when it flares up, seems to be different for both of them.

 I noticed she had a patch of skin right above her foot that was a lighter color and she would scratch it a lot.
 When I took her to the doctor, initially they told me she had ringworm and prescribed something for that.

 Of course that didn’t work and she ended up scratching it more.

 In an effort to keep her from scratching it I would put gauze on it and then a sock over it.

 The scratching was getting worse and she would often scratch it when she was sleeping.

 One time when she was napping, she got through the sock and gauze and scratched it til it bled!

 (Notice the one sock that covered her eczema patch, which she always wore)